enfantterrible-ar/wp/docs/02_MAPPING.md

 ## Discovery

+Audit the current system to understand the existing state.
+This involves inventorying templates, plugins, content types, and dependencies, plus prioritizing which components to migrate, replace, or deprecate.

 1. **As a developer**, I want to audit the **current state of the system** to know where I am and what I would be riding.

 	- **Acceptance Criteria:**